-Persuasion researchers have consistently shown that the most successful strategies that influence the decisions and behaviors of others trigger three fundamental human motivations:
+Persuasion researchers have consistently shown that the most successful strategies influencing the decisions and behaviors of others trigger three fundamental human motivations:

 - The motivation to make effective decisions efficiently.

 - The motivation to affiliate with and gain the approval of others.

 - The motivation to see ourselves in a positive light.

 In this article we look at the third of these motivations, the need to behave in ways that allow us to be seen in the best possible light.

 Fundamental need for positive self-concept